CamStan/test-docs/unifycr-docs/docs/examples.rst

 Examples
 ********

-There are several examples_ available of ways to use UnifyCR.
+There are several examples_ available on ways to use UnifyCR.
 These examples build into static and GOTCHA versions (pure POSIX versions coming soon) and are also used as a form of :doc:`intregraton testing <testing>`.